 At the end of her seventh year teaching elementary school in Denver, Natasha Gulley (Colorado ’09) felt her spark going out.
-After moving to Virginia with her husband and baby in 2016, she stopped teaching and declared, “I’m never going back.”
+After moving across the country with her husband and baby in 2016, she stopped teaching and declared, “I’m never going back.”
 She spent two years grasping after what to do next.
 In a most unexpected place, the answer appeared.
 Gulley told her story to One Day.

 Last winter, just after having had my second child, I was reading The Life-Changing Magic of Tidying Up.
 I thought it would be amazing to go through everything in my house and purge all the things I didn’t need or use anymore.
 The book talks about doing this all with purpose and how it opens you up in new ways—but truly, I was just doing it because I was bored.